Application Process Overview

 Based on what you have already learned about the region, country and/or host populations, what do you expect is the most important thing for you to know to adapt successfully?
 What do you expect is the most important thing to anticipate regarding your intersecting identities?
 What kinds of behavior or actions do you think will positively impact the host community for the time that you are there, and also help you better understand your position in the world through their eyes? [approximately 200-250 words]

-- Recommendation form: Students should ask their tutorial or major adviser if they would be willing to serve as a recommender at least a week or two prior to the deadline.
-After inputting a name into the system, the recommender will receive an automated email with a link to a brief online form.
+• Recommendation form: You may ask any professor who has had you in class to serve as a recommender for the Grinnell OCS Application.
+We recommend doing so at least a week or two prior to the deadline to given them sufficient time.
+After inputting a name into that section of your application, the recommender will receive an automated email with a link to a brief online form.

 Applying for Admission to your OCS Program